course-details-portlet

 Course content

 Laboratory medicine - Transfusion medicine has the main focus on processes in the blood bank, the teaching will be based on basic topics in immunology and cell biology.
-The following topics will be presented in lectures, or in guidance at laboratory courses: The transfusion service in Norway, Selection and collection of blood donors, Infection control of blood donors, Production of blood components and blood products.
+The following topics will be presented in lectures, and/or at laboratory courses: The transfusion service in Norway, Selection and collection of blood donors, Infection control of blood donors, Production of blood components and blood products.
 Clinically important blood type system antigens and antibodies.
 Pre-transfusion tests: Blood typing, antigen and antibody detection, identification and titration.
 Cross matching between donor and recipient.
 Hemolytic disease in fetus and newborns.
 Pregnancy tests, Transfusion reactions, Hemotherapy, quality controls, and blood bank automation systems/computer systems.

 Learning outcome